-12 Standard Luminaires
+12 Standard Public Lighting Technology

-- (a) A Service Provider must develop and maintain a list of Luminaires for all Customers which will be used as the basis for all new and replacement installations of Luminaires in Public Lighting Assets (Standard Luminaire List), unless a Customer makes a request for a Non-Standard Luminaire in accordance with clause 13. - (b) A Service Provider must make the most current version of its Standard Luminaire List available to each Customer and provide a revised Standard Luminaire List to each Customer upon any change to the Standard Luminaire List. - (c) A Customer or the Service Provider may propose that a specific lighting technology for a Luminaire be added or removed from the Standard Luminaire List. - (d) Before adding to, or removing from, the Standard Luminaire List a specific lighting technology for a Luminaire, the Service Provider must consult with its Customers with respect to: - (i) the addition or removal of the technology for a Luminaire to the Standard Luminaire List; - (ii) the technical specifications for the technology; - (iii) the strategies for sourcing the technology; and - (iv) the annual cost to Customers including the capital and operating costs of the technology. - (e) The Service Provider must take into account any comments and recommendations made by its Customers during the consultation required under clause 12(d). - (f) Where, during the consultation required under Clause 12(d), - (i) a majority of the Customers agree on the technical specifications for the specific lighting technology; and - (ii) the Service Provider determines to add the specific lighting technology in the Standard Luminaire List, then any addition of specific lighting technology to the Standard Luminaire List must be consistent with the technical specifications agreed by the majority of the Customers, but only if:
+- (a) A Service Provider must develop and maintain a list of Standard Public Lighting Technology for all Customers (Standard Public Lighting Technology List) which will be used as the basis for all new and replacement installations of Public Lighting Assets, unless a Customer makes a request for a Non-Standard Public Lighting Technology in accordance with clause 13. - (b) A Service Provider must make the most current version of their Standard Public Lighting Technology List available to each Customer and provide a revised Standard Public Lighting Technology List to each Customer upon any change to the Standard Public Lighting Technology List. - (c) A Customer or the Service Provider may propose Public Lighting Technology be added to or removed from the Standard Public Lighting Technology List. - (d) Upon receipt of a proposal under cl 12(c) or at any time and before adding or removing a Public Lighting Technology from the Standard Public Lighting Technology List, the Service Provider must consult with its Customers with respect to: - (i) the addition or removal of the Public Lighting Technology; - (ii) the technical specifications for the Public Lighting Technology; - (iii) the strategies for sourcing the Public Lighting Technology; and - (iv) the annual cost to Customers including the capital and operating costs of the Public Lighting Technology. - (e) The Service Provider must take into account any comments and recommendations made by its Customers during the consultation required under clause 12(d). - (f) Where, during the consultation required under Clause 12(d), - (i) a majority of the Customers agree on the technical specifications for the Public Lighting Technology and - (ii) the Service Provider determines to add the Public Lighting Technology to the Standard Public Lighting Technology List, then the addition of the Public Lighting Technology must be consistent with the technical specifications agreed by those Customers, but only if: